 - Ability to support the number of individuals in isolation and quarantine

 - Supplies for testing, turnaround times to testing results, PPE and other supplies such as disinfectants and capacity of SHS to see patients

 Situation in our broader community (Metrics in Forsyth County)

 - Trajectory of positive COVID-19 tests, percent of positive COVID-19 tests

 - Medical Center capacity in Forsyth County

 Learn More About the Levels

-Wake Forest will operate on one of five levels durings the fall semester.
+Wake Forest will operate on one of five levels durings the 2020-2021 school year.
 Our key factors help explain the prevalence and nature of COVID-19 spread at Wake Forest; community compliance with public health measures; capacity of resources to mitigate risk; and the situation in our community.
 Our level of operating status is dependent on how we are doing in those areas and is not linked to North Carolina’s color-coded alert system.
 Policies and protocols may be updated without a change to operating status.
 In consultation with county public health officials and infectious disease specialists, mitigation steps at each level of operating status may include some of the following:

 - Dining practices

 - Campus density